IBM/gdsc-sdk/bash/docs/RiskAnalyticsControllerApi.md

 [**riskAnalyticsControllerSetRiskEventStatus**](RiskAnalyticsControllerApi.md#riskAnalyticsControllerSetRiskEventStatus) | **PUT** /api/v3/risk_events/status | Summary: Set risk event status
 Description: Update the risk status and justification.
 [**riskAnalyticsControllerSetUserUISettings**](RiskAnalyticsControllerApi.md#riskAnalyticsControllerSetUserUISettings) | **PUT** /api/v3/risk_events/user_ui_settings | Summary: Set user UI settings
 Description: Set the user settings by user id in the mongo collection.
-WARNING: this API should not be used manually or by a system external to Guardium Insights.
-Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium Insights.
+WARNING: this API should not be used manually or by a system external to Guardium.
+Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium.
 [**riskAnalyticsControllerUpdateRiskFeedback**](RiskAnalyticsControllerApi.md#riskAnalyticsControllerUpdateRiskFeedback) | **PUT** /api/v3/risk_events/feedback | Summary: Update risk feedback
 Description: Provide feedback for one or more risk events